-leveling the playing field: Spokane Public Schools to offer tackle football to two middle schools this summer
+Leveling the playing field: Spokane Public Schools to offer tackle football to two middle schools this summer

 This summer, two Spokane Public Schools middle schools will offer tackle football to students in a pilot program that may expand beyond the two schools yet to be determined.

-The board signaled their support for offering and funding the pilot at a meeting earlier this month, concerned about children's safety but intrigued by a presentation from high school coaches .
+The Spokane School Board signaled their support for offering and funding the pilot at a meeting earlier this month, concerned about children's safety but intrigued by a presentation from high school coaches .

-"This is not about improving our high school programs," said Rogers head football coach Ryan Cole.
+"This is not about improving our high school programs," said Rogers High School Football Coach Ryan Cole.
 "Rather, it's about individual student athlete growth, equal and equitable opportunities for our families and communities, player safety and community development."

 The board approved $50,000 for the pilot at both schools, mostly to pay for equipment.
 The district is planning to budget $600,000 to expand activities and athletics next year, not finalized until the budget is adopted in August.
 Other planned expansions are girls' bowling, high school junior varsity cheerleading, elementary volleyball and unified sports.